Contact (1997 American film): Development

-Sagan incorporated Kip Thorne's study of wormhole space travel into the screenplay.
-The characterization of Ellie Arroway was inspired by Jill Tarter, head of Project Phoenix of the SETI Institute; Jodie Foster researched the lead role by meeting her.
-The name Ellie was short for Eleanor, which was taken from Eleanor Roosevelt whom both Sagan and Druyan adored; Arroway was selected based on both Voltaire's real name (Arouet), and that Ellie "was going to travel like an arrow through the cosmos", according to Druyan.
-Tarter served as a consultant on the story, realistically portraying career struggles of women scientists from the 1950s to 1970s.
+Sagan incorporated Kip Thorne's study of wormhole space travel.
+Druyan denied that Arroway was inspired by Jill Tarter, the head of Project Phoenix of the SETI Institute, though Foster met her to research the role.
+The name Ellie was short for Eleanor, which was taken from Eleanor Roosevelt, whom both Sagan and Druyan adored; Arroway was selected based on both Voltaire's real name (Arouet), and that Ellie "was going to travel like an arrow through the cosmos", according to Druyan.
+Tarter was a story consultant, and advised on how to portray career struggles of women scientists from the 1950s to 1970s.
 The writers debated whether Arroway should have a baby at the film's end.

 Although Guber was impressed with Sagan and Druyan's treatment, he hired various screenwriters to rewrite the script.
-New characters were added, one of them a Native American park ranger turned astronaut.
+New characters were added, including a Native American park ranger turned astronaut.
 Guber suggested that Arroway have an estranged teenage son, whom he believed would add depth to the storyline.
-Guber said:

-Sagan and Druyan disagreed with Guber's idea, and it was not incorporated into the storyline.
+Guber said: "Here was a woman consumed with the idea that there was something out there worth listening to, but the one thing she could never make contact with was her own child.
+To me, that's what the film had to be about."
+Sagan and Druyan disagreed and did not incorporate the idea.

 In 1982, Guber took Contact to Warner Bros.
-Pictures, and with the film's development stalled, Sagan started to turn his original idea into a novel, which was published by Simon and Schuster in September 1985.
-The film adaptation remained in development, and Guber eventually vacated his position at Warner Bros. in 1989.

-Guber became the new president of Sony Pictures Entertainment and tried to purchase the film rights of Contact from Warner, but the studio refused.
-Coincidentally, in 1989, Obst was hired as a new executive at Warner and began to fast-track the film by hiring more writers.
-Roland Joffé was eventually hired to direct, using a screenplay by James V. Hart.
-Joffé almost commenced pre-production before he dropped out, and Obst then hired Michael Goldenberg to rewrite the script, who finished his second draft in late 1993.
-Goldenberg's second draft rekindled Warner Bros. interest in Contact, and Robert Zemeckis was offered the chance to direct, but he turned down the opportunity in favor of making a film based on the life of Harry Houdini.
-Zemeckis recalled:
+Pictures.
+As the film's development stalled, Sagan rewrote Contact as a novel, which was published by Simon and Schuster in September 1985.
+The film adaptation remained in development, and Guber left Warner Bros. in 1989.
+Guber became the new president of Sony Pictures Entertainment and tried to purchase the film rights from Warner Bros., but the studio refused.
+In 1989, Obst was hired as a new executive at Warner Bros. and fast-tracked the film by hiring more writers.
+Roland Joffé was hired to direct, using a screenplay by James V. Hart.
+Joffé almost commenced pre-production, but dropped out.
+Obst hired Michael Goldenberg to rewrite the script, who finished his second draft in late 1993.
+Goldenberg's draft rekindled Warner Bros.' interest in Contact, and asked Robert Zemeckis to direct; he refused in favor of making a film based on the life of Harry Houdini.
+Zemeckis liked the script, but did not like the ending, which had "the sky open up and these angelic aliens putting on a light show".